swedenconnect/technical-framework/Identity Binding.md

 **URI:** `http://id.swedenconnect.se/id-binding/process/swedish-eid`

-**Description:** The end-user, who has been authenticated with a foreign eID, can prove binding to the Swedish identification number by signing a confirmation with her/his Swedish eID.
+**Description:** The end-user, who has been authenticated with a foreign eID, can prove binding to the Swedish identity number by signing a confirmation with her/his Swedish eID.

 **Additional requirements:** Assurance for the Swedish eID must be minimum at